 Breakout Rooms is a Microsoft Teams feature that allows the meeting organizer to divide participants into multiple smaller groups.
 Breakout Rooms can be used in recurring meetings and meetings created using the “meet now” button in the calendar.
 Best practices Let’s walk through it together Download Teams Desktop Application Microsoft only allows you to create […]

-Creating Formative Assessments with Quizzes Formative assessments provide opportunities to monitor students’ learning and immediately provide feedback.
-Formative assessments are generally low stakes and provide learners with a chance to gauge their knowledge of the course content and use the provided feedback in order to correct their mistakes before moving on to another course topic. […]
+Formative assessments provide opportunities to monitor students’ learning and immediately provide feedback.
+Formative assessments are generally low-stakes and provide learners with a chance to gauge their knowledge of the course content and use the provided feedback in order to correct their mistakes before moving on to another course topic.
+Formative assessments can take many forms, […]

 Voiceover PowerPoints